ElektraInitiative/libelektra/doc/decisions/header_include.md

 This is enough for `#include <>`s to work.

+But we will create an additional script that enforces that `internal/*` headers are not included from headers in `src/include/elektra`.
 We will also enforce that the path in a `#include ""` always starts with a `./` and does not contain any `/../`.

-The rules for `#include ""` do not apply to tests.
+These include-rules do not apply to tests.
-Tests can include anything from anywhere within the code base to allow testing private APIs.
+Tests can include anything (including `.c` files) from anywhere within the code base to allow testing private APIs.

 ## Rationale